California Institute of Technology: Graduate program

 Approximately 99 percent of doctoral students have full financial support.
 Financial support for graduate students comes in the form of fellowships, research assistantships, teaching assistantships or a combination of fellowship and assistantship support.

-Graduate students are bound by the honor code, as are the undergraduates, and the Graduate Honor Council oversees any violations of the code.
+Graduate students are bound by the same honor code as the undergraduates, allowing for take-home examinations.
+The Graduate Honor Council oversees any violations of the code.